ucdavis-bioinformatics-training/courses/CLI_Intro/command-line-intro.md

     correctAnswer: "a"
   },
   {
-    question: "What happens if you press tab once without any command?",
+    question: "What happens if you press tab twice quickly without any command?",
     answers: {
       a: "Nothing happens",
       b: "Shows a listing of everything in the current directory",